 As mentioned above, there are several implementations of private networks which differ on whether they use components of public networks and what parts of them they use.26 Private mobile networks also differ by spectrum band used.
+The RSPG's extensive work from October 2023 on private 5G in its Opinion on "5G developments and possible implications for 6G spectrum needs and guidance on the rollout of future wireless broadband networks"27 is an essential source for inclusion in this report.
+It discusses the need for planning and use of spectrum, infrastructure development, regulatory harmonisation, research and innovation.

-Spectrum is also an essential input when implementing a private mobile network.
+Spectrum is an essential input when implementing a private mobile network.
 Spectrum may be used on a licence exempt basis (where appropriate), on a licensed basis (where spectrum is assigned locally for the purpose of a private network), or on a leased basis between operators (where specific spectrum rights are leased from an existing operator with exclusive frequency usage rights).
 Such a lease might be based on a voluntary agreement or based on conditions attached to the rights of use that make such lease mandatory.